 Hackensack is a tiny city located in the state of Minnesota.
 With a population of 300 people and just one neighborhood, Hackensack is the 484th largest community in Minnesota.

-Hackensack is a blue-collar town, with 36.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hackensack is generally considered to be a blue-collar town.
+36.09% of the Hackensack workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hackensack is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Hackensack who work in personal care services (15.04%), sales jobs (9.77%), and law enforcement and fire fighting (8.27%).

 Also of interest is that Hackensack has more people living here who work in computers and math than 95% of the places in the US.